CyprienBouton/HousingPriceAnalysis/README.md

 This project is an app which could be used to predict the price of flats or to visualize the housing market in Paris.
-To launch the app click [here](https://cyprienbouton-housingpriceanalysis-app-ilt2rx.streamlit.app/)
+To launch the app click [here](https://cyprienbouton-housingpriceanalysis-app-ilt2rx.streamlit.app/).

 # Development

 Development flow:
 - Cleaning the dataset **prepare_data.py**
-- Creating and trainning a Random Forest model using sklearn **model.py**
 - Building a streamlit app **app.py** using 4 pages in the folder **markdown/**

 # Commit Policy